sverweij/mscgen_js/src/script/README.md

   "extendedFeatures": false
 }
 ```
-- `extendedOptions` - indicates if the AST contains a non standard option was
+- `extendedOptions` - indicates if the AST contains a non standard option.
-  used.
-Currently the only non standard option is the `watermark`.
+  (currently only `watermark`).
-- `extendedArcTypes` - indicates if the AST contains _inline expressions_.
+- `extendedArcTypes` - indicates if the AST contains at least one
+  _inline expression_.
 - `extendedFeatures` - indicates the AST contains extended options,
   extended features or both.